 Wander Around the Old Town in Tbilisi

-The Old Town in Tbilisi is one of the best spots to start your journey of exploring the Georgian capital.
+The Old Town in Tbilisi is one of the best spots to start your journey of exploring the Georgian capital, definitely one of the best places to visit in Georgia.
 There’s a good chance your hotel might be here too!
 It’s located on a mountainside with the 4th century Narikala Fortress peeking down upon it (more about it later).

 A few Tbilisi attractions on this list are part of this district, but apart from visiting those, it’s cool to just stroll around its cobblestone streets and alley… but get ready for some pretty strenuous uphill walking!

-If you prefer to learn more about the place, the Tbilisi Highlights Half Day Walking Tour is a must for those who want to see the very best that Tbilisi and its Old Town can offer.
-On this Tbilisi sightseeing tour you’ll get to explore the architectural wonders of the historic district, and notable attractions such as the Narikala Fortress, Anchiskhati Basilica, the Bridge of Peace, Sioni Cathedral, and the Freedom Square. ➤ BOOK THE TBILISI CITY TOUR
+➤ If you prefer to learn more about the place, the Tbilisi Highlights Half-Day Walking Tour is a must for those who want to see the very best that Tbilisi and its Old Town can offer.
+On this Tbilisi sightseeing tour you’ll get to explore the architectural wonders of the historic district, and notable attractions such as the Narikala Fortress, Anchiskhati Basilica, the Bridge of Peace, Sioni Cathedral, and the Freedom Square. ➥ BOOK IT HERE

 Take a Bath at the Bath Houses in Abanotubani District